Zwampyh/Zwampyh/README.md

 - 👋 Hi, I’m @Zwampy
 - 👀 I’m interested in stuff
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning java
-- 📫 How to reach me you don't
+- 📫 How to reach me  ~ ich3n3y@gmail.com

 <!---
 Zwampyh/Zwampyh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.